HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 results: https://docs.google.com/spreadsheets/d/148SxZICZ24O44roIuEkRgbpIobWXpqLxegCDhIiX8XA/
 ydimova_bio: Yana Dimova is a PhD student at imec-DistriNet, working on web privacy.
 Her general interests and work focus on online tracking, privacy vulnerabilites and privacy legislation and policies.
 victorlep_bio: Victor Le Pochat is a PhD researcher at the [imec-DistriNet](https://distrinet.cs.kuleuven.be/) research group of KU Leuven in Belgium.
 His interests lie in the exploration of web ecosystems, and in web security/privacy research metholodogy, both analyzing and improving current methods.
-featured_quote: "Browsers are paving the way for better user privacy: Firefox and Safari have already deployed Tracking Protection, while Chrome is proposing new privacy-protecting technologies that are discussed in the open and can be tested by website owners."
+featured_quote: "Browsers are paving the way for better user privacy&colon; Firefox and Safari have already deployed Tracking Protection, while Chrome is proposing new privacy-protecting technologies that are discussed in the open and can be tested by website owners."
 featured_stat_1: 82/83%
 featured_stat_label_1: Websites that include at least one tracker
 featured_stat_2: 43.02/39.7%